sbg389/PUI2016_sbg389/HW3_sbg389/README.md

 ## Assignment 3: Notebook presenting the complete the z-test lab from lecture 3

+This notebook orgnizes the problem presented at the end of lecture two where we looked into the changes of a bus route and we tried to discern if the new route was in average more or less lengthy than the original one.

-The notebook presents a Null/alternative hypothesis statement and treatment, the adquisition of the data samples from the flat file on a github repo, the z-test and an interpretation of the Z value obtainined and its relation with the Null Hypothesis.
+The notebook presents a Null/alternative hypothesis statement and treatment, the adquisition of the data samples from the source file on a github repo, the z-test and an interpretation of the Z value obtainined and its relation with the Null Hypothesis.

 ### Work Breakdown: